whelew/P-Five-Mildew/README.md

 #### What is the business objective requiring an ML Solution?

 1. Conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
-2. Predicting if a cheery leaf is healthy or contains powdery mildew.
+2. Predicting if a cherry leaf is healthy or contains powdery mildew.

 #### Is the data available for the training of the model, if yes which type of data, if no how will you get the data?